justinweiss/resque_unit/README.md

 * You should make sure that you call `Resque.reset!` in your test's setup method to clear all of the test queues.
-* Hooks support is optional.
-Just because you probably don't want to call them during unit tests if they play with a DB.
-Call `Resque.enable_hooks!` in your tests's setup method to enable hooks.
-To disable hooks, call `Resque.disable_hooks!`.

 Resque-Scheduler Support
 ========================